jurem/2-less/README.md

 # 2-less sequences

 Let n>1 be a natural number.
-Consider two triplets x=(x1,x2,x3) and y=(y1,y2,y3), where xi, yi are in the interval from 1 to n.
+Consider two triplets x=(x1,x2,x3) and y=(y1,y2,y3), where xi, yi are in the interval from 0 to n-1.
 We say that x<y if at least two components of x are less (component-wise) than that of y.
 A sequence of triplets t=(t1,t2,...,tm) is called a *2-less sequence* if for every i<j it follows that ti<tj.
 The problem is to generate such a sequence of maximum length.

 In this repository you can find:
   * ocaml ...
 OCaml implementation of generator of such sequences